utelecon/utelecon.github.io/en/utokyo_account/mfa/index.md

        <summary>Troubleshooting Tips</summary>
        <ul>
             <li><strong>If the "UTokyo Account Service Directory" page appears instead of the sign-in page</strong>: Click the circle in the upper-right corner that shows either your user photo, initials, or an icon of a person.
 Click "Sign out", and then sign back in.</li>
-           <li><strong>If the "UTokyo Account Service Directory" page appears instead of the "More information required" page</strong>: Your application in Step 1 may not be reflected in the system yet. properly.
+           <li><strong>If the "UTokyo Account Service Directory" page appears instead of the "More information required" page</strong>: Your application in Step 1 may not be reflected in the system yet.
 Please wait for a while and try again.</li>
        </ul>
    </details>
 3. Add the first verification method in the setup page.